RESEARCH

 Fila, M. J. & Semmer, N. K. (2022) Illegitimate tasks and turnover intentions: Intrinsic

 motivation as a vulnerability.
-To be presented at the 37th Annual Convention of the Society of Industrial/Organizational Psychology, 2022, Seattle, OR.
+Presented at the 37th Annual Convention of the Society of Industrial/Organizational Psychology, 2022, Seattle, OR.

 Fila, M. J. & Semmer, N. K. (2021).
 Illegitimate tasks and stressors: New knowledge of